munoztd0/Hitchhikers_guide_to_the_brain/index.md

 ### Fun hacks (AKA just for fun)
 #### Install "insults" to linux
-This will make your terinal "insult" you every time you mistype your password (it's hilarious trust me)
+This will make your terminal "insult" you every time you mistype your password (it's hilarious trust me)
 ```markdown
 sudo visudo
 #you are now inside vi in "read" mode